q3769/chunk4j/README.md

 The same stitcher instance should be used for all chunks.
 It caches all "pending" chunks received by the `stitch` method in different groups, each group representing one original data unit.
-When an incoming chunk renders its own corresponding group "complete" - i.e. the group has gathered all the chunks chopped up from the original data unit - then the chunks are immediately stitched back to the original data bytes, and the entire group is evicted from the cache.
+When an incoming chunk renders its own corresponding group "complete" - i.e. the group has gathered all the chunks of the original data unit - then the chunks are immediately stitched back to the original data bytes, and the entire group is evicted from the cache.
 The restored bytes are packed and returned in an `Optional` - nonempty indicating the contained data is a complete restore of the original.

 By default, a stitcher caches unbounded groups of pending chunks, and a pending group of chunks will never be discarded no matter how much time has passed without being able to restore the group back to the original data unit: